Azure-Samples/azure-files-samples/AzFileDiagnostics/Windows/readme.md

 ## How to run the SmbClientLogs script

-To run the SmbClientLogs script, perform the following steps:
+Overview of the steps to run the SmbClientLogs script.
+See [examples](#examples) and [parameters](#parameters-1) section for more details.
 - Launch PowerShell as an Administrator.
 - Navigate to the directory where the script is located.
 - Run the SmbClientLogs.ps1 with the appropriate parameters to collect SMB logs and network traces.
-See [examples](#examples) and [parameters](#parameters-1) section for more details.
 - Once the log and trace collection is stopped, an output file (.zip file) will be generated in the output directory.

 **Notes**